joeytwiddle/significant-white-space/README.md

 And SWS can also convert the code back again!

-Options can be tweaked to rename or remove that `=>` symbol, generate Java or C-style curlies, retain brackets around `if` conditionals rather than remove them, and enable conversion of inline functions to Coffeescript's `->` form.
-Python lovers may place `:`s at block starts if they wish.
+Options can be tweaked to

+- rename or remove that `=>` symbol (Python devs may prefer a `:`),
+- generate Java or C-style curlies,
+- retain brackets around `if` conditionals instead of removing them,
+- enable conversion of inline functions to Coffeescript's `->` form.

 Please be aware of the caveats below.
 SWS only works on a (nice clean) subset of the target language.
 It was written in a quick-and-dirty fashion to work on 99% of valid code, with heuristics and warnings to mitigate the edge-cases.
 This allows us to employ SWS on a wide variety of languages, without having to use a number of different lexers for language-specific String and Regexp literals.